SkylineCommunications/dataminer-docs/connector-help/connector_help/Juniper_Networks_EX4300.md

 # Juniper Networks EX4300

-The Juniper Networks EX4300 driver is an SNMP-based driver used to monitor and configure the Juniper Networks EX4300.
+The Juniper Networks EX4300 connector is an SNMP-based connector used to monitor and configure the Juniper Networks EX4300.

 ### Version Info